rageTrash/TBOIWaveHelper/README.md

 ## WaveType

-???+ info
-	This can be access in `WaveHelper.WaveType`
+Info : This can be access in `WaveHelper.WaveType`

 |Value|Enumerator|Comment|
 |:--|:--|:--|